ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/imageHelp.md

 * A **decorative** image does not add information to the document, and therefore *does not require an accessible text description*.

-### Accessible Description
+### Accessible Descriptions

+Accessible text descriptions of images fall into two categories:

+1. **Short description**: required for all *informative* images
+1. **Long description**: required for informationally *complex* images

-* An accessible text description should focus on the informational content of the image rather than its superficial appearance.
+An accessible text description should focus on the informational content of the image rather than its superficial appearance.

 ### Short Description

 * An informative image, whether it is complex or not, requires a short description, which you provide in the *Short description* field.

-### Tips for Writing Effective Short Descriptions
+### Tips for Writing an Effective Short Description

+* A short description should briefly describe what the image conveys visually in terms of its content or function.

 * A short description should **not** exceed more than 100 characters.
 If an image needs more than 100 characters for its description, please classify it as a **complex** image and follow the applicable guidelines outlined below.